The HPV Vaccine is Both Effective and Safe - Top Ten FAQ

 New countries adding the vaccine for girls:

 Not all countries even have a policy of vaccinating girls, but this is slowly changing.
 On Oct.
 10, 2018, Hong Kong officials announced that all school girls age 9-11 will be vaccinated against HPV.
 Vaccinations will be given at school.
 The goal is to decrease the number of cervical cancer cases.
 In 2015, there were 500 new cervical cancer cases in Hong Kong, and 169 women died of the disease.
 Taiwan also announced that they will start vaccinating girls at the end of 2018.
 Kenya announced it will provide the vaccine for free to girls starting in 2019 following a successful pilot program.
 Malawi will start vaccinating girls in 2019.
 Singapore will be providing free HPV vaccine to girls starting in 2019.
+Zimbabwe launched a campaign to vaccinate over a million girls in a week in May 2019.
+Costa Rica started vaccinating girls in June 2019.

 Another recent success story is the Philippines.
 While the government has a program for vaccinating girls, it does not reach those living in the poorer corners of the islands.
 Doctors Without Borders launched a massive vaccination program in the Tondo slums to vaccinate 25,000 girls between the ages of 9 and 13.
 Merck provided the vaccine at a discounted rate.
 You can read about this successful effort here.